v-community/v_by_example/examples/functions/functions.md

 ## Multi-Return Functions

-Similar to Go, functions in V can also return more than one and with different type.
+Similar to Go, functions in V can also return multiple and with different type.

 ```go
 fn main() {